platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

     session: 1
     ```

-1. You can verify that the service was created by running:
+1. Verify that the service was created by running:

     ```terminal:execute
     command: kubectl get services